 - Governance

-- · Human Resources/Compensation
+- Human Resources/Compensation

 - Retail/Customer

-- · Risk Management
+- Risk Management

 Robert Dexter has been Chair and CEO of Maritime Travel Inc. (an integrated travel company) since 1979.
 He holds both a bachelor's degree in Commerce and a bachelor's degree in Law from Dalhousie University and was appointed Queen's Counsel in 1995.

-Mr. Dexter has over 20 years of experience in the communications sector, having served as a director of Maritime Tel & Tel Limited from 1997 to 1999 prior to joining the Aliant and later, the Bell Aliant boards until October 2014.
-Mr. Dexter was also Chair of Sobeys Inc. and Empire Company Limited from 2004 to 2016.
+Mr. Dexter has over 20 years of experience in the communications sector, having served as a director of Maritime Tel & Tel Limited from 1997 to 1999 prior to joining the Aliant and, later, the Bell Aliant boards until October 2014.
+Mr. Dexter was also Chair of Sobeys Inc. and Empire Company Limited from 2004 to 2016, and is a director of High Liner Foods Inc.

 Regular Special Total

 Board 6/6 2/2 8/8

-Compensation Committee 5/5 - 5/5
+Compensation Committee 5/5 5/5

-Risk and Pension Fund Committee 5/5 - 5/5
+Risk and Pension Fund Committee 5/5 5/5

-Total Board & Committee Attendance e 100%
+Total Board & Committee Attendance 100%

 Present boards

+Fresenc bodi ds

 High Liner Foods Inc. 1992-present

 Past boards (last five years)

 Wajax Corporation (Chair) 1988-2022